 Open-plan daycare centre

-The open-plan daycare centre has 25 places per half-day and accepts children from age 2 (as of 31 July) until they start junior school from 8:00 am to 12:00 pm Monday to Friday.
+The open-plan daycare centre (EVE) accepts children from age 2 (as of 31 July) until they start junior school.

 Children attend on a regular basis.

 The parent can work out an individual timetable in line with his needs, mixing the 2 childcare options and subject to our availability.